Rigorous Bounds on Light-by-Light Scattering: Unitarity

-Now we can look at the matrix of inner products of all ingoing and outgoing states, and stody the corresponding positivity conditions.
+Now we can look at the matrix of inner products of all ingoing and outgoing states, and study the corresponding positivity conditions.
 For the parity odd sector, we find that unitarity implies

 For parity even states, we have

 Finally, for even spins greater than $0$, the $|2 \rangle$ and $|3 \rangle$ even parity states can mix, leading to the larger matrix

 To derive positivity constraints from this, we need